 It is clear from the data that the number of students in more than one access group is increasing year on year.
 In 2020-21 1,896 students were in multiple access groups - this represents 30.5% of access students.
 The increase in admissions targeted places for access students may be contributing to this increase including the prioritisation of those eligible for both HEAR and DARE admissions schemes.
-An analysis of intersectionality has shown that over 95% of part time students are also in another access category (most often mature students), over half of mature students are in another access category and more than three quarters of our refugee/asylum seeker students are in another access category.
-Over a third of those in the QQI-FET group were also in another access group and a quarter of those with disabilities are in another category.
-The lowest level of intersectionality is seen in the lowincome group.
+An analysis of intersectionality has shown that over 95% of part time students are also in another access category (most often mature students), over half of mature students are in another access category and more than three quarters of our refugee/asylum seeker students are in another access group and a quarter of those with disabilities are in another category.
+The lowest level of intersectionality is seen in the low-income group.
 205 students were in three or more access groups (181 in three groups, 22 in four groups and 2 in five groups).